OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

   dnf update slurm*$VER-*.rpm

 Login nodes should have the RPMs described in the Installing_RPMs_ section above.
-Again, consult the Upgrades_ page before you start!
+Again, consult the Slurm_ Upgrade_Guide_ before you start!

 Migrate the slurmctld service to another server
 =================================================